monarch-initiative/ontogpt/docs/index.md

 SPINDOCTOR is described further in: Joachimiak MP, Caufield JH, Harris NL, Kim H, Mungall CJ.
 Gene Set Summarization using Large Language Models. arXiv publication: <http://arxiv.org/abs/2305.13338>

 ## Contributing

+Contributions are welcome!
+One way to get started with contributing to OntoGPT is to submit an

 Contributions on recipes to test welcome from anyone!
 Just make a PR [here](https://github.com/monarch-initiative/ontogpt/blob/main/tests/input/recipe-urls.csv).
 See [this list](https://github.com/hhursev/recipe-scrapers) for accepted URLs